ProLint/prolint2/README.md

 h  :  print the help for all the available action keys. e  :  exit interactive selection and calculate de contacts between the Query and Database groups.
 ```
-As for explaining the capacities of this selection interface we will show some examples below using a membrane made up POPS, CHOL and POPE and a single protein:
+As for explaining the capabilities of this selection interface we will show some examples below using a membrane made up POPS, CHOL and POPE and a single protein:

 **Example 1:** Using only two types of protein residues (ARG and LEU) as *Query* and all the lipids in the membrane as *Database*:
 - Default groups: